-- 1. Subdistrict A: 2 parking spaces per dwelling unit for a total of 80 parking spaces to be provided as mix of surface and garage parking spaces. - 2.
-Subdistrict B: 1.4 Parking spaces per dwelling unit for a total of 146 parking spaces -to be provided as mix of surface and garage parking spaces.
+- 1. Subdistrict A: No more than 2 parking spaces per dwelling unit for a maximum of 80 parking spaces to be provided as mix of surface and garage parking spaces, plus no more than 12 guest/visitor spaces. - 2.
+Subdistrict B: No less than 1.3 Parking spaces per dwelling unit for a maximum of 146 parking spaces to be provided as mix of surface and garage parking spaces.

-Reduction of Parking
+3. Reduction of Parking